USERluoyf/cs61A-Spring2024/lab/lab05/README.md

 > Use Ok to test your knowledge with the following "What Would Python Display?" questions:
 >
->     python3 ok -q list-mutation -u
+>    python ok -q list-mutation -u

     >>> s = [6, 7, 8]
     >>> print(s.append(6))